nexmo-community/messaging-aws-sqs-dynamodb-php/README.md

 > Note: Above shows the use of function name `hello` as created in the default `serverless.yml` in this example.

+You can look at [this repo](https://github.com/nexmo-community/sms-aws-sqs-python-sender) for a possible way to generate `SQS` messages from `Vonage SMS`.

 ### Automate

 To automate the usage of this function, you can add the newly created `Lambda` as a [Lambda Trigger](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-lambda-function-trigger.html) for your `SQS` instance.